 The Institute of Immunology was founded in 1996 and deals with immunological questions in the field of infectious immunology.
 Current research topics include T cells in dogs, vaccine development in pigs, equine asthma and murine lung infection models.

 Here you can find out about current publications from the Institute of Immunology, third-party funding, doctoral theses, research results and much more.

 News from our institute and the Centre for Infectious Diseases

-Our research is focused on infection immunology and deals with the interactions of the human and porcine immune systems and the role of double-positive T cells in dogs.
+Our research focus is in the field of infection immunology and deals with the interactions of the human and porcine immune system and the role of double-positive T cells in dogs.

 Contact and Directions

 Our institution is located in the southwest of Leipzig, only a few kilometres from the city centre.
 You can reach us comfortably by public transport or by car.
 There are plenty of parking spaces on the old exhibition grounds.